OpenAI kills its dedicated coding model Codex again, folding it into GPT-5.5

 MentionsOpenAI · Codex · GPT-5.5

-Modelwire summarizes — we don’t republish.
-The full article lives on the-decoder.com.
+Modelwire summarizes, we don’t republish.
+The full content lives on the-decoder.com.
 If you’re a publisher and want a different summarization policy for your work, see our takedown page.